eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 ``with curly hair`` for someone who has curly hair, or

 ``with a blue jacket`` for someone wearing a blue jacket

 ---

+## have/has been + verb-ing

+The structure **have/has been + verb-ing** is used in the **Present Perfect Continuous** tense.
+It emphasizes** actions that started in the past and are still continuing now**.
+Been is the past participle form of the verb be.

+It can be used with for followed by a period of time or since followed by a specific starting point in time to highlight the duration or how long the action happens.

+Examples:

+``We have been studying English for three years``.
+This means we started studying English three years ago and are still studying it now.

+``He has been playing the guitar since he was ten``.
+This means he started playing the guitar when he was ten years old and continues to play it.

+---